Koriit/EventDispatcher/README.md

 ### Stopping dispatchment
 If any listener in the dispatchment chain returns a value that can be evaluated as *true*, the dispachment is stopped and all the remaining listeners are skipped.

+While this design simplifies the process and does not require wiring listeners with event dispatcher, it makes it almost impossible to work with listeners that return values which cannot be interpreted as success or failure.
+This especially holds true for methods which allow for method chaining or implement fluent interface.

 ### Context
 Event context is simple data object holding information about the dispatchment process.
 See `EventDispatcher\EventContextInterface` for more information.